 - Longitudinal lines – These include double solid yellow lines, center lines, lane lines, transition lines, and the like.

 - Traverse lines – These include STOP lines and pedestrian intersections.

 - Others – These include DO NOT BLOCK intersection lines, turn lines, and lane lines for buses and PUJs.

 2. What happens if I disregard the road signs?

 If you’re driving within Metro Manila, remember that there’s a No Contact Traffic Apprehension Policy in place.
 This policy uses CCTV, digital cameras, and other gadgets to capture videos and images of vehicles violating traffic laws, rules, and regulations.
-This means that even if your violation is not caught by an MMDA constable, you’ll still receive the summons to settle your fines and penalties within seven days.
+This means that even if your violation is not caught by an MMDA traffic enforcer, you’ll still receive the summons to settle your fines and penalties within seven days.